BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/AuxiliaryTools/PipelineRunner.md

 	[ user ] > PipelineRunner -p C:/Some/Path/To/Your/Pipeline.json

-Any output from the filters will be printed to the console.
-This includes progress information which can make the output very long for some pipelines.
+Any output from the **Filters** will be printed to the console.
+This includes progress information, which can make the output very long for some pipelines.
 Using advanced shell or batch file techniques the user can "pipe" or redirect the output to a log file of their choosing.

-# Use Cases #
+## Use Cases ##

-There are several use cases for PipelineRunner.
-The first is running DREAM.3D pipelines from another environment such as Python or MATLAB.
-Other uses include having another program systematically generate a pipeline file and the have PipelineRunner execute that pipeline.
-This can be useful to perform a parameters study on specific filters or studying how inputs might affect the output of a filter.
+There are several use cases for **PipelineRunner**.
+The first is running DREAM.3D **Pipelines** from another environment such as Python or MATLAB.
+Other uses include having another program systematically generate a **Pipeline** file and the have **PipelineRunner** execute that **Pipeline**.
+This workflow can be useful for performing a parametric study on specific **Filters** or studying how inputs might affect the output of a **Filter**.